IRS Form 8960 Instructions

 If your income is above a certain threshold, the Internal Revenue Service may require you to pay an additional tax, known as net investment income tax, on the excess earnings.
 If this is the case, you will also have to file IRS Form 8960 to report this income and calculate your increased tax liability.

-This article will walk you through the basics of net investment income tax and provide step-by-step instructions on how to complete IRS Form 8960.
+This article will walk you through the basics of the net investment income tax and provide you with a step-by-step guide on how to complete IRS Form 8960.

 Part I: Investment Income